-We reviewed many different Cuisinart coffee makers and made a list of what we believe to be the top five available.
+To help you shop, we reviewed many different Cuisinart coffee makers and made a list of our five favorites.
 We will go over the good and the not-so-good of each one so that you can know what you’ll be getting before you make a purchase.

-This coffee maker is marked very well, so it is easy to see when your reservoir is full.
-However, the water tank lid doesn’t open far enough and gets in the way of pouring your water in.
-It also tends to overflow easily, so you need to watch to make sure you don’t overfill the reservoir.
+The water reservoir is well-marked, so it is easy to see when your reservoir is full.
+However, the water tank lid doesn’t open far enough and gets in the way.
+It also overflows easily, so you’ll need to pay attention while filling the tank.

 Cuisinart’s DCC-1150BK 10-Cup Classic Coffee-Maker has many of the same features as the DCC-3200 14-Cup model.
-It is convenient to use because it is fully automated and programmable, though the lighting of the numbers can be hard to read when programming.
+It is convenient to use because it is fully automated and programmable, though the interface can be difficult to read.
 It’s also self-cleaning, so your morning routine can run smoothly.

-The DCC-1150BK also has the brewing pause feature that allows you to get a cup of coffee before it has completely finished brewing, without spilling all over the place.
+The DCC-1150BK also has a brewing pause feature.
 You do need to check that the unit has stopped dripping before you remove the pot after brewing, as it continues to trickle longer after brewing is complete.

 This model differs from the DCC-3200 in that it automatically shuts off when brewing is complete.
 The coffee is delivered into an insulated carafe to stay warm, but it doesn’t have a warming plate to keep it warm longer.

 The DCC-1150BK comes with a charcoal water filter and a reusable gold-tone coffee filter to give you the best-tasting cup of coffee possible.
-The biggest issue with this particular coffee brewer is that the rim of the pot is shaped so that it is hard to empty.
+Unfortunately, the carafe isn’t very well-designed and can be hard to pour.

 The Cuisinart DCC-450BK 4-Cup Coffeemaker has our vote for the best Cuisinart coffee maker for the money.
 It is on the smaller side, so it doesn’t take up too much of your counter space.
 It is not programmable, so you will have to fill the water reservoir and turn it on manually every time you want to use it.
 It does, however, automatically shut off 30 minutes after brewing has finished and your dripless stainless steel carafe is filled.
 As with the previous two models, the DCC-450BK has a brew pause feature, so you can interrupt brewing to get your first cup sooner.

 This unit makes a good cup of coffee, but the paper filters don’t fit smoothly.
 You will have to play around with them sometimes to get them in correctly.
 Once it starts, it is very loud when brewing.
 The biggest turn-off of this particular unit is that it only heats your coffee to 160°.
-Most people like their coffee around 200°.
+Many people prefer their coffee closer to 200°.

 The Cuisinart SS-10 Premium Single-Serve Coffeemaker is fully automatic and programmable for your convenience.
 It also has an adjustable temperature control, which is good because some models don’t brew your coffee hot enough.
 Though we still find this coffee to be cooler than we would like, it is nice to be able to adjust the temperature, especially if you’re using the hot water button for tea or hot chocolate.